oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

     ![Status running](images/status-running.png =55%x*)

-    The performance of OML AutoML UI is impacted by your Autonomous Database configuration.
-As explained in [this blog post](https://blogs.oracle.com/machinelearning/oml-automl-ui-4-things-you-can-do-that-affect-performance), several components may affect the performance, including the base number of Autonomous Database CPUs and whether or not auto scaling has been enabled.
+    The performance of OML AutoML UI is impacted by your Autonomous AI Database configuration.
+As explained in [this blog post](https://blogs.oracle.com/machinelearning/oml-automl-ui-4-things-you-can-do-that-affect-performance), several components may affect the performance, including the base number of Autonomous AI Database CPUs and whether or not auto scaling has been enabled.

 2. Check the results.
    Once the process completes, you will note that the **Running** status on the top right changes to **Completed**.
 The **Balanced Accuracy** chart will show the increased accuracy over time as the models were tested, and the **Leader Board** will present the different algorithms that were chosen, and their respective **Model Names**.